zagos09/Dicee/README.md

 ## How to Play

-1. Open the game in your browser.
+1. Go to the game here: [Dicee Game](https://zagos09.github.io/Dicee/).
 2. Refresh the page to roll the dice.
 3. Check the results to see who wins or if it's a draw.